Hukmeder/Hukmeder/README.md

 ---

 ###
-*"No matter how messed up things get, you can always figure out the best move."* – Levi Ackerman
+*"No matter how messed up things get, you can always figure out the best move."*